park-holidays-uk/pagebuilder/README.md

 ## TODOS

 * Modulerise CSS and JavaScript.
-* Add support for SRCSET on images - *Once blocks with images have been added*
+* Add support for SRCSET on images. - *Need to work out how path will work*
 * Tweak filtering options for Asset modal to work better.
-* Add any additional functionality required to support forms
+* Clean up and refactor code for more efficiency.
+* Restyle to match the styling of PHAST.

 ## Known Issues